Alphonse Mucha: In Quest of Beauty

 It’s always such a pleasure to listen to someone who is so passionate and knowledgeable about their field so it was a real treat to learn more about Mucha from someone who has given so much of her time to preserving his legacy.

 He is one of the most celebrated artists of the Art Nouveau movement, rising to international fame with his elegant designs.
-He was born in 1939 in Czech Republic where as a child his main hobby was drawing.
+He was born in 1939 in the Czech Republic where as a child his main hobby was drawing.
 He worked at decorative painting jobs, where he painted theatrical scenery.

 In 1887 he moved to Paris where he continued to study art, as well as producing illustrations for advertising.
-Mucha believed as an artist he should promote art for the ‘ordinary person’.
+Mucha believed as an artist he should promote art for the ‘ordinary person’